fallen-icarus/cardano-loans/README.md

 All assets the borrower is willing to use as collateral *must* appear in the `collateral` list.
 The borrower does not need to use that asset as collateral, but *assets not found in the `collateral` list cannot be used as collateral for a loan*.

+For unsecured loan requests, the `collateral` list should be left empty.

 A consequence of these requirements is that all Ask UTxOs created *must* be for the same borrower.